Howard H. J. Benson: World War II

-These operations were in the Greenland and Norwegian Seas and the Arctic Ocean and Benson held command of Washington until July 1942, when he was relieved by Captain Glenn B. Davis.
-Future Rear admiral Harvey T. Walsh, who served under Benson's command, described him as a very pleasant, easygoing, thorough gentleman.
-But little old for command of Washington with a stubborn streak with very definite ideas of what and how things should be done.
+These operations were in the Greenland and Norwegian Seas and the Arctic Ocean, and Benson held command of Washington until July 1942, when he was relieved by Captain Glenn B. Davis.
+Future Rear Admiral Harvey T. Walsh, who served under Benson's command, described him as "a very pleasant, easygoing, thorough gentleman.
+But a little old for command of Washington with a stubborn streak with very definite ideas of what and how things should be done."

 Benson was subsequently ordered to Miami, Florida, where he assumed duty as Chief of Staff to the Commandant Seventh Naval District and the Commander Gulf Sea Frontier.
-He served consecutively under Vice admirals James L. Kauffman, William R. Munroe and Walter S. Anderson and supervised the complex operational and administrative functions of his command during anti U-boat campaign.
-Benson also held temporary command of Gulf Sea Frontier during the change of commands periods and was promoted to Commodore on November 27, 1944.
+He served consecutively under Vice Admirals James L. Kauffman, William R. Munroe and Walter S. Anderson and supervised the complex operational and administrative functions of his command during the anti U-boat campaign.
+Benson also held temporary command of Gulf Sea Frontier during the change of commands periods and was promoted to commodore on November 27, 1944.

-He remained in that capacity until November 1, 1946, when he retired from active duty after 37 years of service and received Legion of Merit for his service.
+He remained in that capacity until November 1, 1946, when he retired from active duty after 37 years of service and received the Legion of Merit for his service.
 Benson was also decorated with the Order of the Southern Cross by the Government of Brazil and received the Certificate of "Mention in a Despatch" with Oak Leaf Emblem which was conferred on him by the British Government.